shreyaaajainn/BankSystem-Corba/README.md

 # corba

-** These commands are only valid for linux terminal
+** These commands are only valid for windows terminal

 -----------------------------------------------
 ############# Compiling files #################
 -----------------------------------------------

-1 . open terminal and give root privilages
+1 . open terminal
-->  sudo su

 2 . go to correct folder using cd command

+3 . open another terminal and type the command
+-> tnameserv

-3 . compile the idl file (it will generate BankAppfolder) ->  idlj -fall Bank.idl
+3 . compile the idl file (it will generate BankAppfolder) [in the first cmd] ->  idlj -fall Bank.idl

 4 . compile the client code